 The course then moves into forecasting by creating a life-long financial plan on a spreadsheet.
 Students will do this during in-class workshops with coaching.
 Each student will learn how to use a spreadsheet program to build their own financial forecast model.
 The model will help them formulate their own plan to become wealthy.

-Art of Science (Frontiers I & II)
+History of Technology (Frontiers I & II)

 Global Topics in Energy and Environment (Frontiers I & II)